kcrary/istari/docs/lib/finite-map-class.md

                                      rem (mer f g) a = mer (rem f a) (rem g a) : T

-### Generic finite maps minus extensionality
+### The factory

-To assist in building finite maps, there is a class that leaves out extensionality equality:
+The `FiniteMap.Class.Factory` submodule provides tools to assist in constructing finite maps.
+First, there is a class of generic finite maps *minus extensional equality.*

     PreFiniteMap : forall (i : level) (A B T : U i) .
                       T -> (T -> A -> option B) -> (T -> A -> B -> T) -> (T -> A -> T) -> U i